-You can enable and disable construction mode by clicking on the Construction icon or with the construction with the construction mode, clicking the map canvas won't add new vertexes, but will capture the clicks' positions so that you can use them as reference points to then lock distance, angle or x and y relative values.
+You can enable and disable construction mode by clicking on the \square ^{Construction} icon or with the c keyboard shortcut.
+While in construction mode, clicking the map canvas won't add new vertexes, but will capture the clicks' positions so that you can use them as reference points to then lock distance, angle or x and y relative values.

 As an example, the construction mode can be used to draw some point at an exact distance from an existing point.

 With an existing point in the map canvas and the snapping mode correctly activated, you can easily draw other points at given distances and angles from it.
-In addition to the button, you have to activate also the construction mode by clicking the Construction icon or with the c keyboard shortcut.
+In addition to the button, you have to activate also the construction mode by clicking the \Box ^{Construction} icon or with the c keyboard shortcut.